MDViewer vs MacMD Viewer

 MDViewer and MacMD Viewer are both solid native Markdown viewers for macOS.
 The core Markdown rendering experience is similar.
 The difference is that MDViewer adds inline editing and Git history, while MacMD Viewer focuses on QuickLook depth.

 For most users — especially developers — MDViewer offers more features.
-And right now it’s free for early adopters, so you can try both and decide.
+MDViewer Lite is free, so you can try both and decide.

 Try MDViewer